skosch/fittingroom/README.md

 This project was, above all, an opportunity for me to test out new stuff:

-* [react-redux](https://github.com/rackt/react-redux).
-Turned out awesome; highly recommended for front-end work.
+* [react-redux](https://github.com/rackt/react-redux), which turned out to be awesome; I highly recommend it for front-end work.
 * [ndarray](https://github.com/scijs/ndarray).
 The best non-asmjs/non-GPU collection of matrix tools for JS there is.
-I may make with asmjs and/or GPU version of this tool in the future.
+I may make a asmjs and/or GPU version of this tool in the future.
 For now, I can confidently say that ndarray is great, although it's still miles behind Scipy or Julia, of course.
 * Linear optimization in the browser.
 I was disappointed to find that all available Simplex solvers in Javascript are pretty horrible.
 So I went ahead and [transpiled](https://github.com/kripken/emscripten) the [CLP](https://projects.coin-or.org/Clp) solver, which is the best (libre) one around.
 So that is the one you're running here.
 I hope it works for you.
 Of course, without proper BLAS/LAPACK etc. it's still much slower in the browser than run natively.

 **Why nonnegative matrix factorization, and not PCA or some other (probably faster) decomposition?**